QuentinRougemont/LDhat_workflow/Readme.md

 ## Running the pipeline

-input needed: vcf file split by populations. vcf file should be stored in `00-data` and named as follows: batch."$pop".recode.vcf where "$pop" is the name of the target population
+input needed: vcf file splitted by populations.
+An example script to split by pop is available in `utility_scripts`

 to create input files:
-`./02-script/00-extract_data.sh population_name list_chromosome`
+`./02-script/00-extract_data_bcftools.sh population_name list_chromosome`

 #### Running interval and rhomap

-first make sure you have an appropriate lk file.
+first make sure you have an appropriate lk file (see manual)

 Such file can be obtained from `lkgen` or from running `complete`.